- 1. Introduction

 All workers, students, volunteers and contractors must comply with this guideline when performing work that entails entering, working in, on, or near a confined space.

-The USC Executive has an overarching responsibility for ensuring the health and safety of workers, students, and other persons in USC workplaces or those that may be affected as a result of the undertaking of USC business.
+Senior staff have an overarching responsibility for ensuring the health and safety of workers, students, and other persons in USC workplaces or those that may be affected as a result of the undertaking of USC business.
 They have a statutory obligation regarding work in their area that entails working in, on or near a confined space.

-Cost Centre Managers have a responsibility to know their statutory obligations regarding work in their area that is impacted by confined spaces issues.
+Managers and Supervisors have a responsibility to know their statutory obligations regarding work in their area that is impacted by confined spaces issues.

 - ensure that adequate resources (time, equipment, personnel) are allocated for the effective implementation of this guideline

 - ensure the Confined Spaces Guideline is adhered to for works undertaken in their area,including all relevant contracted work

 - provide supervision, information and training to manage risks encountered in confined spaces